gomezmat/gomezmat/README.md

 - 🎨 - Loving the websites creations.

 ## Find me around the web 🌍
-- 👉 Sharing my projects on [Netlify](https://app.netlify.com/teams/mateogomez1718/sites)
+- 👉 Sharing some of my projects on [Netlify](https://app.netlify.com/teams/mateogomez1718/sites)
 - 👉 Sharing updates on [LinkedIn](https://www.linkedin.com/in/mateo-g%C3%B3mez-7a40b722b/)